multiformats/js-cid/README.md

 <script src="https://unpkg.com/cids/dist/index.js"></script>
 ```

-#### Gotchas

-You will need to use Node.js `Buffer` API compatible, if you are running inside the browser, you can access it by `multihash.Buffer` or you can install Feross's [Buffer](https://github.com/feross/buffer).

 ## Usage

-You can create an instance from a CID string or CID Buffer
+You can create an instance from a CID string or CID Uint8Array

 ```js
 const CID = require('cids')